mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 sessions created after the command is executed.

 ```
-'server' - Remove a server from a service or a monitor
+remove server - Remove a server from a service or a monitor

 Usage: remove server SERVER TARGET...

+Parameters:
+SERVER  The server that is removed from TARGET
-The TARGET must be a list of service and monitor names
+TARGET  List of service and/or monitor names separated by spaces
-e.g. remove server my-db my-service 'Cluster Monitor'

 A server can be removed from a maximum of 11 objects in one command

+Example: remove server my-db my-service "Cluster Monitor"
 ```

 ### Altering Servers